-14.01 The City agrees to provide bulletin board space in each Department for Union business.
-The provided bulletin board space is to be clearly labeled as belonging to the Union.
-No other bulletin board or area is to be used for posting Union notices unless prior approval is obtained from the Department Head and the Human

-- Resources Director; except that, in unusual circumstances, where Employees do not have a central gathering place, the Department Head and the Union will agree on a method to distribute Union-related notices in a timely way. - 14.02 Notices, including official City notices, such as job postings and the like, shall be distributed in the normal manner for disseminating City communication which is via email.
-Official City notices shall be distributed via email to Union Stewards.
-Stewards will either post such notices on Union bulletin boards or forward the notice via email to those in their Geographical Location.
-Stewards will coordinate with their supervisors for time away from work to post the notices.
-Only Union stewards or members specifically designated by the business agent or Chief Steward may post or remove Union notices from designated bulletin boards.
+- 14.01 The City agrees to furnish one bulletin board per shop in each Department for Union business.
+The bulletin board is to be clearly labeled as belonging to the Union.
+The Parties agree to designate the exact location of each bulletin board.
+No other bulletin board or area is to be used for posting Union notices unless prior approval is obtained from the Department Head and the Human Resources Director; except that, in unusual circumstances, where Employees do not have a central gathering place, the Department Head and the Union will agree on a method to distribute Union-related notices in a timely way. - 14.02 Notices, including official City notices, such as job postings and the like, shall be distributed in the normal manner for disseminating City communication.
+Notices shall be distributed via Inter-office Mail to Union stewards.
+Stewards will post such notices on Union bulletin boards; and will coordinate with their supervisors for time away from work to post the notices.
+Only Union stewards or members specifically designated by the business agent or Chief Steward may post or remove Union notices from designated bulletin boards. - 14.03 Any Employee who is not authorized to post or remove Union notices and who tampers with Union bulletin boards shall be subject to disciplinary action.